AdobeDocs/commerce-operations.en/help/performance/reference-architecture.md

   - Setup
 ---

-This topic describes a generic recommended setup for Adobe Commerce and Magento Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
-Your hosting provider, especially if it specializes in Magento high performance hosting, might recommend a different setup that is equally or more effective for your requirements.
+This topic describes a generic recommended setup for Adobe Commerce and Commerce Open Source instances using plain servers hosted physically in a data center (not virtualized) in which resources are not shared with other users.
+Your hosting provider, especially if it specializes in Commerce high performance hosting, might recommend a different setup that is equally or more effective for your requirements.

 For Adobe Commerce on cloud infrastructure environments, see [Starter architecture](https://devdocs.magento.com/cloud/architecture/starter-architecture.html).

-## Magento Reference Architecture diagram
+## Commerce Reference Architecture diagram

-The Magento Reference Architecture diagram represents the best practice approach to set up a scalable Magento site.
+The Commerce Reference Architecture diagram represents the best practice approach to set up a scalable Commerce site.

-The color of each element in the diagram indicates whether the element is part of Magento Open Source or Adobe Commerce and if it is required.
+The color of each element in the diagram indicates whether the element is part of Commerce Open Source or Adobe Commerce and if it is required.

-*  Orange elements are required for Magento Open Source
+*  Orange elements are required for Commerce Open Source
-*  Grey elements are optional for Magento Open Source
+*  Grey elements are optional for Commerce Open Source
 *  Blue elements are optional for Adobe Commerce

 ![Commerce reference architecture diagram](../assets/performance/images/ref-architecture-2.3.png)

-The following sections provide recommendations and considerations for each section of the Magento Reference Architecture diagram.
+The following sections provide recommendations and considerations for each section of the Commerce Reference Architecture diagram.

 ### Varnish